 All Club members are responsible for their own safety as well as the safety of those around them.
 No action should be taken that would potentially risk the safety of any Club member.

-Members bringing mains-operated equipment into the Club must ensure that it is in good working order and are responsible for ensuring that it is used only by members who are competent to do so.
+Members bringing portable mains-operated equipment into the Club must ensure that it is in good working order.
+Owners of such items of portable equipment are responsible for ensuring that they are used only by members who are competent to do so.

-a) To receive and approve the Statement of Accounts as presented by the Club Treasurer.
+a) To receive and approve the Financial Statement as presented by the Club Treasurer.

-b) To elect the Management Committee to serve the Club from January to December.
+b) To elect the Management Committee to serve the Club for the following financial reporting period.

-c) To agree the annual and weekly subscriptions to be paid from January to December.
+c) To agree the annual and weekly subscriptions to be paid for the following financial reporting period.

 Items for inclusion on the Agenda of the AGM must be notified to the Secretary not later than 14 days before the meeting.